 Isn’t the best way to persuade people to pay simply to offer great value in relation to the price?
 Spotify had me at “no ad interruptions”, others may be persuaded to hit the green button by the Listen online or High audio quality options.

 Big brother’s turn.
-The ultimate project management tool for developers pricing page has a fancy pricing calculator and super-affordable plans.
+The pricing page of Jira, the ultimate project management tool for developers, has a fancy pricing calculator and super-affordable plans.